joaopalmeiro/reading-notes/data-visualization/README.md

   - Semantic gap: this gap "(...) prevents each side \[code cells and visualizations\] from understanding the work that is happening in the other;"
   - Temporal gap: this gap "(...) allows **only** code to persist, and **only** interactions on visualizations to be transient;"
   - Layout gap: this gap occurs "(...) between the notebook's linear structure and rich coordinated multi-view visualizations."
+- "(...) visualizations do not understand the work expressed in code: specifically it is blind to the lineage of transformations and derivations on a data frame. (...) an analyst must manually construct appropriate interactive visualizations from scratch even if the code that specifies the data frame **captures semantics that can automate visualization design**."
+Two examples:
+  - "(...) when data results from a _group_ operator, it is typical to favor a _bar_ marks to produce a histogram."
+  - "(...) visualizations of two derived data frames that share a common ancestor can often be usefully linked or cross-filtered."

 ---